-Oxnard has identified a capacity for, more than 250 lower income housing units ar more than 250 moderate housing units within the City's Downtown along Oxna Boulevard.
-Oxnard Boulevard serves as a major north-west transit route and identified as a high-quality transit corridor in SCAG's Connect SoCal 2020-204 Regional Transportation Plan Data/Map Book for the City of Oxnard.
-The Downtow area is designated as low resource on the TCAC Map and Oxnard Boulevard serve as the western boundary for the City's R/ECAPs.
-Locating additional affordab housing within the Downtown area, particularly within the R/ECAPs placed-based solutions to alleviating fair housing issues and disproportiona housing need issues.
-As shown in Figure B-11, the Downtown area coincides wi high rates of overpayment by renters.
-Expanding affordable housing options w decrease competition, and subsequently rising rental prices, for existing unit Further, transit-oriented development aligns mobility needs with housing needs ar long-term benefits that counteract potential negative outcomes residents of low resource areas and R/ECAPs.
-As a high-quality transit corridor Oxnard Boulevard offers a fixed-route bus service with intervals no long than minutes during peak commute hours.
-In 2019, the City adopted a form-based co for the Downtown (the Downtown Development Code) to "create main street mixedDeleted: As discussed in Chapter B, Existing Housing Needs, and Chapter C, Populations with Special Housing Needs, overcrowding is a significant issue for renters in the City of Oxnard, with 12 percent of renter households overcrowded with 1.01 or more persons per room.
-Overpayment is also an issue in Oxnard particularly with renters, with 31 percent of owners and 54 percent of renter households overpaying for housing as detailed earlier in this chapter.
-For distribution of overpayment for renters see Figure B-9.
-Overpayment increases the risk of displacing residents who are no longer able to afford their housing costs.
-The vacancy rate in Oxnard is 6 percent, which does not indicate an extreme shortage of supply. ¶
+Oxnard has identified a capacity for more than 250 lower income housing units and more than 250 moderate housing units within the City's Downtown along Oxnard Boulevard.
+Oxnard Boulevard serves as a major north-west transit route and is identified as a high-quality transit corridor in SCAG's Connect SoCal 2020-2045 Regional Transportation Plan Data/Map Book for the City of Oxnard.
+The Downtown area is designated as low resource on the TCAC Map and Oxnard Boulevard serves as the western boundary for the City's R/ECAPs.
+Locating additional affordable housing within the Downtown area, particularly within the R/ECAPs, supports placed-based solutions to alleviating fair housing issues and disproportionate housing need issues.
+As shown in Figure B-11, the Downtown area coincides with high rates of overpayment by renters.
+Expanding affordable housing options will decrease competition, and subsequently rising rental prices, for existing units.
+Further, transit-oriented development aligns mobility needs with housing needs and has long-term benefits that counteract potential negative outcomes identified for residents of low resource areas and R/ECAPs.
+As a high-quality transit corridor, Oxnard Boulevard offers a fixed-route bus service with intervals no long than 15 minutes during peak commute hours.
+In 2019, the City adopted a form-based code for the Downtown (the Downtown Development Code) to "create main street mixeduse areas serving urban neighborhoods of pedestrian-oriented streets with a variety of housing types," encouraging mixed-use development with convenient access to essential services, grocery stores, and employment opportunities.
+With the adoption of the Downtown Development Code, the City anticipates the development of 2,300 housing units in that area of the city.
+The City will conduct a utility capacity study to analyze the capacity and infrastructure upgrade needs for water/wastewater, stormwater, recycled water, refuse, and as needed a parking analysis/inventory to support new housing units downtown resulting from adoption of the Downtown Development code (Program 32).
+Two of the affordable housing projects currently underway to expand affordable housing in Downtown on Cityowned sites are: